JuliaData/DataFramesMeta.jl/docs/src/index.md

 will fail in DataFrames.jl, bcause `DataFrames.subset` does not support vectors of column names.
 Likewise, `@subset df $[:a, :b]` will fail.
 The macros which support multi-column selectors are

 * `@select`
-* `@transform` multi-argument selectors have no effect.
+* `@transform` (multi-argument selectors have no effect)
 * `@combine`
 * `@by`

-Because arguments wrapped entirely in `$()` get passed directly to underlying DataFrames.jl functions.
-This allows the use of the DataFrames.jl "mini-language" consisting of `src => fun => dest` pairs inside DataFramesMeta.jl macros.
+Since arguments wrapped entirely in `$()` get passed directly to underlying DataFrames.jl functions, this allows the use of the DataFrames.jl "mini-language" consisting of `src => fun => dest` pairs inside DataFramesMeta.jl macros.
 For example, you can do the following:

 ```julia
 julia> df = DataFrame(a = [1, 2], b = [3, 4]);